github/docs/content/apps/creating-github-apps/creating-github-apps/creating-a-github-app.md

 topics:
   - GitHub Apps
 ---
-{% ifversion fpt or ghec %}To learn how to use GitHub App Manifests, which allow people to create preconfigured GitHub Apps, see "[Creating GitHub Apps from a manifest](/apps/building-github-apps/creating-github-apps-from-a-manifest/)."{% endif %}
+{% ifversion fpt or ghec %}To learn how to use GitHub App Manifests, which allow people to create preconfigured GitHub Apps, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/creating-a-github-app-from-a-manifest)."{% endif %}

 {% ifversion fpt or ghec %}
 {% note %}